finos/common-domain-model/documentation/source/documentation.rst

 In many cases, a trade relies on observable values which will become known in the future: for instance, a floating rate observation at the beginning of each period in the case of a Interest Rate Swap, or the equity price at the end of each period in an Equity Swap.
 That primitive event is known as a *reset*.

-First, an *observation* occurs when that observable value becomes know (as provided by the relevant market data provider), independently from any specific transaction.
+The predecessor to a reset is an *observation* which occurs when that observable value becomes known (as provided by the relevant market data provider), independently from any specific transaction.
 This primitive event is captured by the ``ObservationPrimitive`` type.

 .. code-block:: Haskell